-Funding Source: The cost is substantial; each unit runs approximately 30 to 35 thousand dollars.
+• Funding Source: The cost is substantial; each unit runs approximately 30 to 35 thousand dollars.
 To make an impact, a number of units would be needed.
-This would require pursuing all funding avenues in order to purchase this equipment.
+This would require pursuing all funding sources in order to purchase the necessary equipment.